The Student Basij

 "Nowadays, the Basij of Student (of the university/Hawza) is regarded among the most essential formations.
-The students of the Hawzas and the universities ought to do their best to defend revolution and Islam --in the related centers; and my Basiji children --of Iran-- should be guard for the unchangeable principles of "Neither east nor west" in the aforesaid formations."
+The students of the Hawzas and the universities ought to do their best to defend the revolution and Islam --in the related centers; and my Basiji children --of Iran-- should be guard for the unchangeable principles of "Neither east nor west" in the aforesaid formations."
 He also added that: nowadays, universities and Hawzas need unity and solidarity more than everywhere.
 The children of the revolution never allow the accomplices of the U.S. and Soviet to have influence in the mentioned sensitive centers; and ...